amancalledkidd/amancalledkidd/README.md

-# Hi there 👋 My name is Kumani Kidd!
+# Hi there 👋 my name is Kumani Kidd!

 ## About Me
 I'm Kumani, a Full-stack Developer.
 I'm passionate about all things tech, especially VR/XR, Blockchain and green technologies.